Duke vs. Texas prediction, odds, best bets: College basketball picks from proven computer model

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass:

-The model simulates every Division 1 college basketball game 10,000 times.
-It finished last season on a 229-169 roll (+1805) on all top-rated college basketball picks dating back to 2023.
+The SportsLine Projection Model simulates every college basketball game 10,000 times and has returned over $2,200 in betting profit for $100 players on its top-rated college basketball picks over the past three seasons.
 Anyone following its college basketball betting advice at sportsbooks and on betting apps could have seen huge returns.

 Now, the model has simulated Duke vs. Texas 10,000 times and just revealed its coveted men's college basketball picks and betting predictions.
 You can head to SportsLine now to see the model's picks.
 Here are several men's college basketball odds and men's college basketball betting lines for Texas vs. Duke: